Sidney Moncrief: Legacy

-During the 1980s, Moncrief was the leader of the Milwaukee Bucks, who had the third best winning percentage for the decade behind only the Los Angeles Lakers and Boston Celtics.
+During the 1980s, Moncrief was the star player of the Milwaukee Bucks, who had the third best winning percentage for the decade behind only the Los Angeles Lakers and Boston Celtics.
 Moncrief was known for his versatility on the court, particularly given his 6′4″ stature, but was most known for his tenacious defensive plays.
 Although he was thought of as one of the greatest shooting guards of his time, he was never able to get to the Finals, as the Bucks frequently came up short in the Eastern Conference Finals.
 Moncrief was named the NBA Defensive Player of the Year for the 1982–83 and 1983–84 seasons.
 He also made the All-Star team for five consecutive years and was named to the All-NBA first team for the 1982–83 season.
 Moncrief averaged over 20 points per game in four seasons of his career and finished his 11-season NBA career with an average of 15.6 PPG.
 As of 2024, Moncrief still holds the Bucks record for career offensive rating (119.7).

 His career was hampered by a degenerative knee condition that affected the cartilage in both of his knees.
 Starting in 1986, he also frequently missed time due to a reoccurring foot injury.

 Among Moncrief's admirers was All-Star Michael Jordan who once described his on-court intensity to an L.A.
 Times reporter: "When you play against Moncrief, you're in for a night of all-around basketball.
 He'll hound you everywhere you go, both ends of the court.
 You just expect it."

 Another all-time great, Larry Bird, heralded Moncrief's ability to defend anyone, and said that “Moncrief does everything you're supposed to do on defense and doesn't take any shortcuts, plus he does it every night.”

 On finding success covering the best guards and wing players on opposing teams throughout postseason games, from Jordan to Julius Erving, even though at 6’4” he was slightly smaller in many instances, Moncrief said “I just took it as a responsibility as much as it was a challenge.
 That was something I needed to do to help the team win games.
 I'd rather just chill on defense and get back on offense, but I didn't have that luxury."

-Moncrief was elected to the Arkansas Sports Hall of Fame in 1993 and the Wisconsin Athletic Hall of Fame in 1998.
+Moncrief was elected to the National High School Hall of Fame in 1992, the Arkansas Sports Hall of Fame in 1993, and the Wisconsin Athletic Hall of Fame in 1998.
 Moncrief was finally elected to the Naismith Memorial Basketball Hall of Fame in 2019.